digital-asset/cn-quickstart/docs/sharable/cnqs-installation.rst

 .. image:: images/cnqs_install_images/11-canton-console.png

 In a third shell, from the quickstart subdirectory, begin the Daml Shell.

 `make shell`

 .. image:: images/cnqs_install_images/12-daml-shell.png

-Closing the Application
+Closing the application
 -----------------------

-*⚠️ (If you plan on immediately using the CN-QS then delay execution of this section)*
+*⚠️ (If you plan on immediately using the CN QS then delay execution of this section)*

-Close Canton Console
+Close Canton console
 ~~~~~~~~~~~~~~~~~~~~

 When complete, open the Canton console terminal.
-Run `exit` to stop and
-remove the console container.
+Run `exit` to stop and remove the console container.

-Close Daml Shell
+Close Daml shell
 ~~~~~~~~~~~~~~~~

-In the Daml Shell terminal, execute `quit` to stop the Shell container.
+In the Daml shell terminal, execute `quit` to stop the shell container.

-Close the CN-QS
+Close the CN QS
 ~~~~~~~~~~~~~~~

 Finally, close the application and observability services with:

 `make stop && make clean-all`

-It is wise to run make `clean-all` during development and at the end of
-each session to avoid conflict errors on subsequent application builds.
+It is wise to run make `clean-all` during development and at the end of each session to avoid conflict errors on subsequent application builds.

-Next Steps
+Next steps
 ==========

-You have successfully installed the CN-QS.
-The next section, “Exploring
+You have successfully installed the CN QS.
-The Demo,” provides a demonstration of the application in `LocalNet` and
+The next section, “Exploring The Demo,” provides a demonstration of the application in `LocalNet` and `DevNet` environments.
-`DevNet` environments.

 Resources
 =========